Shai Gilgeous-Alexander Player Props: Thunder vs. Clippers

-The Oklahoma City Thunder, Shai Gilgeous-Alexander included, match up versus the Los Angeles Clippers on Tuesday at 10:30 PM ET.
+Shai Gilgeous-Alexander's Oklahoma City Thunder face the Los Angeles Clippers at 10:30 PM ET on Thursday.

-With prop bets available for Gilgeous-Alexander, let's look at some stats and trends to help you find good wagers.
+Below, we dig into Gilgeous-Alexander's stats and trends to help you pick out the most appealing prop bets.

 Shai Gilgeous-Alexander Prop Bets vs. the Clippers